 - A plant fund account is established by IPF for any project having a budget of $250,000 or above, as mandated by the university policy.

-- Some potential funding sources include federal, grant, donor, unit departmental, just-in-time maintenance, joint capital outlay committee and energy funds.
+- Some potential funding sources include federal, grant, donor, unit departmental, capital renewal maintenance, joint capital outlay committee and energy funds.

 - Actual project expenditures to the billing account may be viewed by customers in Enterprise Business Systems (EBS) as well as on the monthly IPF customer statement.